ProfessorGram/updated/README.md

 To view a list of all available Nodes.

 Click **Edit** on the target Node.
 To activate Last updated functionality for that individual Node, verify that the checkbox labeled ***Display updated date*** in the ***Publishing options*** tab is checked.
-If it is, Last updated information should appear for that individual Node.
+If it is, Last updated information should appear in the display of that individual Node in the User GUI.

 ## Issues
 Questions, Bug reports and Feature requests can all be added to the Issue Queue for this module, which is located at: